kjy00302/displaylink-compression/README.md

 **This document is README.ko.md file translated with Google Translator.**

-We analyze the compression method used by the first generation DisplayLink devices to transmit compressed data.
+This document describes the compression method used by the first generation DisplayLink devices to transmit compressed data.

 ## How the compression works